-Smart Logistics: Automated processes through smart contracts Transparency and efficiency
+Smart Logistics: Automated processes through smart contracts – transparency and efficiency

 1. Definition of Smart Contracts

-2. Automation and increased efficiency
+2. Automation and efficiency improvement

 3. Transparency and traceability